 Family members and friends of incarcerated individuals also talk about MTC’s commitment to improving the lives of offenders and detainees.

-MTC provides nearly 25,000 men and women at 21 correctional facilities and four detention centers with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
+MTC provides over 26,000 men and women at 21 correctional facilities and four detention centers with rehabilitation programs and comprehensive services to help them prepare for a successful transition back to society.
 The majority of offenders will eventually be released, and it’s our responsibility to ensure they’re equipped with the knowledge and skills they need so they don’t re-offend.

 “The rehabilitation and reform that is provided here gives us a second chance at life and is truly a gift to our children.
 You’re not only helping this generation.
 There is a trickle-down effect.
 I am so grateful to you and Gadsden for helping me make the much needed changes in my life.”